clementjambon/TinyRobotEngine/README_ROBOT.md

 ```shell
 ./robot (OpenVLA_7B INT4 NUM_THREADS EMBED_PATH)
 ```
-where `EMBED_PATH` is the path of the embedding you precomputed before.
+where `EMBED_PATH` is the path of the embeddings you precomputed before.

 ## Profile inference